Clementine Creevy: Career

-Music

 Clementine Creevy started her musical career as a high school student with the solo project Clembutt in 2012, uploading a number of tracks onto SoundCloud.
 The tracks were discovered by Sean Bohrman at Burger Records who released the tracks in 2013 under the title Papa Cremp.
 In 2013, Creevy formed the band Cherry Glazerr.
-The band have released three albums including Haxel Princess, Apocalipstick and Stuffed & Ready.
+The band have released four albums including Haxel Princess, Apocalipstick, Stuffed & Ready and I Don't Want You Anymore.